This page is available in Dutch.

 About two months before my girlfriend turned 18 years old, the idea to build her an awesome gift came to my mind.
 It couldn’t be something simple of course, but instead, something that is pretty, unique and valuable.
 After a few days of searching around, I came across this project, and it was exactly what I was looking for.
 Thanks to the detailed build log, I could immediately start designing and building the clock.
 In the end it was a huge amount of work, but the result is great!
 Sadly, we broke up before she turned 18, so I never got the chance to give her this clock.
 Oh well.

-Apart from telling the time, this word clock is also programmed to display a special birthday message on her birthday in rainbow colours which makes for an awesome addition.
+Apart from telling the time, this word clock also displays a special birthday message on her birthday in rainbow colours, which makes for an awesome addition.

 The clock displays time as words, and minutes in multiples of five.
 15:02 (or 03:02) is displayed as “Het is drie uur” (“It is three o’clock”).
 The whole thing has a height and width of 25 centimeters and is around 5 centimeters thick.

-Once a year, on her birthday, the birthday words will light up and the text “Fijne verjaardag Anouk” will be displayed in fancy rainbow colours.
-“Fijne verjaardag” means “Happy Birthday” in Dutch and, you guessed it, Anouk is her name.
+Once a year, the birthday words will light up and the text “Fijne verjaardag Anouk” will be displayed in fancy rainbow colours.
+“Fijne verjaardag” means “Happy Birthday” in Dutch and, you guessed it, her name’s Anouk.